 The most astonishing find in the Griffin Warrior Tomb is a miniature seal stone with a combat representation of remarkable detail.

-It is vivid depiction of a warrior in battle with two others.
-The hero is slaying an opponent and a third warrior is lying dead in the foreground.
+It is a vivid depiction of a warrior in battle with two others.
+The hero is slaying an opponent, and a third warrior is lying dead in the foreground.

-The detail of the carvings is hard to believe and can only be seen with a magnifying glass.
+The details of the carvings are hard to fathom and can only be seen with a magnifying glass.

 Archaeologists have been puzzled by the engraved detail, with some of the details being only half a millimeter big.
 Some even say that the engraver must have used a magnifying glass to carve it.

-Archaeologists argue that the human body is represented at a level of detail and musculature that is not encountered until the classical period of Greek art, 1,000 years later.
+Archaeologists argue that the human body is represented at a level of detail and musculature that is not encountered until the classical period of Greek art about a thousand years later.